vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 2. Implement for the phase (`initialize`, `loop`, `poll_events`, `update`, `begin_draw`, `draw`, `end_draw`,
    `terminate`) for which you want to execute custom code.
-3. Register the controller in the `MainApp::setup`.
+3. Register the controller in the `MainApp::user_setup`.

 Here is the example of creating the `MainController` that enables `depth testing`.